-UNWRA refutes Israeli implications of Hamas tunnel below Gaza HQ
+UNRWA refutes Israeli implications of Hamas tunnel below Gaza HQ

 The chief of the UN’s aid agency in Gaza has said that it had no knowledge of what was beneath its abandoned headquarters amid Israeli claims that a Hamas tunnel ran below the Gaza City site.

 Philippe Lazzarini of the United Nations Relief and Works Agency for Palestine Refugees (UNRWA) said on X late on Saturday that the agency “did not know what is under its headquarters in Gaza”.
-Israel has previously accused UNWRA of colluding with Hamas’s military operations, prompting several donors to withdraw funding.
+Israel has previously accused UNRWA of colluding with Hamas’s military operations, prompting several donors to withdraw funding.

 Keep readinglist of 3 items